github/docs/content/actions/learn-github-actions/migrating-from-gitlab-cicd-to-github-actions.md

 </tr>
 </table>

-For more information, see "[Caching dependencies to speed up workflows](/actions/configuring-and-managing-workflows/caching-dependencies-to-speed-up-workflows)."
+For more information, see "[Caching dependencies to speed up workflows](/actions/guides/caching-dependencies-to-speed-up-workflows)."

 ### Artifacts

-Both GitLab and {% data variables.product.prodname_actions %} provide `artifacts` to upload files and directories created by the job.
+Both GitLab CI/CD and {% data variables.product.prodname_actions %} can upload files and directories created by a job as artifacts.
 In {% data variables.product.prodname_actions %}, artifacts can be used to persist data across multiple jobs.

-Below is an example of the syntax for each system.
+Below is an example of the syntax for each system:

 <table>
 <tr>
 <th>
-GitLab
+GitLab CI/CD
 </th>
 <th>
-GitHub Actions
+{% data variables.product.prodname_actions %}
 </th>
 </tr>
 <tr>